 - E-Series (Wood and Aluminum) – The E-Series is Andersen’s custom design option for buyers with special situations and needs.
 It is a premium option that costs more, but is a great choice for homeowners with unique design taste.
 While the design is highly-customizable, the windows feature a wood interior and aluminum exterior with over 50 color options.
 As always, Andersen allows a choice of glass.
 Since these windows are entirely custom, buyers can get this series in almost any style, including awning, push-out awning, casement, french casement, double-hung, sliding, picture, bays or bows, and other custom designs.

 - 400 Series (Wood and Vinyl) – The 400 Series is Andersen’s most popular series of replacement windows.
-It is similar to the 200 Series of windows, but is a step up in terms of quality.
+It is similar to the 200 Series of new construction windows, but is a step up in terms of quality.
 The 400 Series is Andersen’s best blend of performance and style.
-Like the 200 Series, these windows have a vinyl exterior with both wood and vinyl on the interior.
+These windows have a vinyl exterior with both wood and vinyl on the interior.
 Buyers of this series will have more vinyl color options and three different wood species to choose from.
 Buyers still choose the glass used.
 The styles available in this series of windows are awning, casement, double-hung, sliding, picture, bays or bows, and custom designs.

 - 100 Series (Composite) – The 100 Series of replacement windows is Andersen’s budget-friendly series.
-These windows are built from a material called Fibrex, which is specific to Andersen products, and is a composite material made from 40 percent wood and 60 percent thermoplastic.
+These windows are built from a material called Fibrex, which is specific to Andersen products, and is a composite material made from 40% wood and 60% thermoplastic.
 It is twice as strong as vinyl and can withstand temperatures of 150 °F. 100 Series windows are available in six different colors, including black, brown, gray, and white, and buyers have a choice of glass.
 Available styles include: awning, casement, single-hung, sliding, picture, and custom designs.
 This is Andersen’s lowest cost option.

 Andersen offers premium, high-quality replacement windows, but also has low-cost options that are still great quality.
-Buyers looking to purchase the highest-quality windows should explore Andersen’s A-Series and 400 Series windows, which are the most energy efficient, durable, and long-lasting windows that they offer
+Buyers looking to purchase the highest-quality windows should explore Andersen’s A-Series and 400 Series windows, which are the most energy efficient, durable, and long-lasting windows in Andersen’s collection.

 Andersen makes windows in any of the popularly used materials: wood, vinyl, composite, aluminum, and fiberglass.
 Andersen’s different series of windows are built from different materials.
 Here is a summary of where Andersen makes use of each material:

-- Vinyl: Vinyl is used as an exterior protective cladding to the wood used in Andersen’s 400 and 200 Series of windows.
+- Vinyl – Vinyl is used as an exterior protective cladding to the wood used in Andersen’s 400 Series and 200 Series of windows.

-- Fiberglass: Andersen uses fiberglass as a tough, weather-resistant exterior cladding to minimize maintenance.
-Fiberglass is only a component of Andersen’s A-Series of windows.
+- Fiberglass – Andersen uses fiberglass as a tough, weather-resistant exterior cladding to minimize maintenance.
+Fiberglass is only a component of Andersen’s A-Series windows.

 Andersen makes windows of every popular style, meaning buyers can choose between single-hung, double-hung, casement, awning, projection, sliding, picture, or custom specialty windows.
+Not every style is available in every series, however, so buyers should check to be sure that their desired design will work with their preferred series.
 Andersen also allows buyers to design fully custom windows to be built and delivered by Andersen.

 Andersen provides a number of options and accessories for their windows, including several glass options, artistic glass designs, unique grille/muntin styles, exterior trim additions, insect screens, blinds, shades, and locks for their windows.
 They also offer smart home solutions and security options for their replacement windows.

 Andersen windows start at approximately $300 per window and can cost significantly more for highly-customized and high-quality options.
 Compared to their biggest competitor, Pella, Andersen windows are slightly more affordable and provide a similar level of quality.
-However, given the variety of options, the actual final cost could buck this trend for certain designs and options.
+However, given the variety of options available through Andersen, costs may go higher, particularly for series like the A Series, E Series, and 400 Series.
+In contrast, buyers who are looking to save should target more affordable Andersen options like the 100 Series or 200 Series.

 Renewal by Andersen is a division of Andersen that provides full-service installation to Andersen customers.
 Buyers can get warranty-backed installation this way or refer to Andersen’s network of retailers nationwide who also provide installation.
-Andersen provides a great tool on their website for finding retailers and installers of their windows; it even lets buyers search retailers by the specific collections and features they offer.
-For homeowners who want to install Andersen windows themselves, Andersen provides great instructions for installation on their website and with the windows on purchase.
+Andersen provides a great tool on their website for finding retailers and installers of their windows.
+This tool even lets buyers search retailers by the specific collections and features they offer.
+For homeowners who want to install Andersen windows themselves or use a different local contractor, Andersen also provides instructions for installation on their website and with the windows at the time of purchase.

 Andersen offers a robust warranty for their windows, which covers failure caused by faulty craftsmanship and failure of window materials.
 Specifically, their warranty covers glass, wood components, wood composite components, hardware, weatherstripping, blinds, insect screens, and exterior painted or anodized aluminum surfaces.
-Here is an example of Andersen’s warranty as it is offered for their E-Series windows.
-If Andersen or one of their retailers installs the windows, they offer a separate warranty to cover failures caused by improper installation.
+Andersen warranties are also transferable in the event that you sell your home.
+And if Andersen or one of their retailers installs the windows, they offer a separate warranty to cover failures caused by improper installation.
+You can conveniently find sample warranty documents on Andersen’s website for additional details and information.

 Andersen has an extensive collection of windows with many options and an extremely favorable customer reputation.
 They have a large network of retailers and installers, and provide strong warranties for their products.
-Their windows are also quite affordable for homeowners.
+Their windows are also available at a variety of price points suitable for any homeowner.
 For all of these reasons, we rate Andersen as the company with the Best Overall Replacement Windows.

 Pella is one of the most trusted names in windows and doors, and has one of the most extensive selections of replacement windows.